 If they are manufacturers standard alloys then they should be fine.
-Many models offer a basic alloy and then monetary upgrades for higher spec alloys fitted at factory.
+Many models offer a basic alloy and then monetary upgrades for higher-spec alloys fitted at the factory.
 Our Alloy Wheel cover can accommodate this.

 No. We cannot cover alloys that were not the original manufacturer supplied alloys with the vehicle.

 A specialist tool is required to remove my wheel, can you cover this?

 Some manufacturers require a special tool to remove the vehicle.
 This may involve the wheel going back to a franchised dealer to complete this process.
 We are unable to cover a vehicle that requires this process.